Sailing and Walking Adventure for Women – The Inner Hebrides

 Level of fitness

-The walking on this trip is of an easier nature and designed for people with a good general level of fitness and mobility.
-We hike on some good trails but also on some rough, rocky and uneven paths.
-Therefore, you should be sure footed, have good balance and be used to regularly walking on unpaved tracks.
+The walking on this trip is designed for people with a good general level of fitness and mobility.
+We hike on some good trails but also on some rough, rocky, wet and uneven paths.
+Therefore, you should be sure footed, have robust balance and be used to regularly walking on unpaved and rough tracks.
 You may like to consider bringing some walking poles.
 Please read our itinerary which lists distances and walking times for each day.
 If you are unsure, please contact us and we are happy to discuss any issues.

 Kit List